harshit-cc/2.9-react-axios/lesson.md

 ```
 Don't forget to add the square brackets `[]` as the second argument of the `useEffect`
 function to ensure that the `apiGet` function is called only on the first render.
 If you
-include any props or state values in betwen the `[]`, the hook will trigger when that
+include any props or state values in between the `[]`, the hook will trigger when that
 value changes.
 For example:

 ```js